UCFSeniorDesignGroup2/scanning_lidar/software/demo/web_client/README.txt

 The purpose of the webclient is to attach to the data server and display the data in a meaningful way.
 The current implementation plots the data points in 3d and allows the user to navigate the data set in first-person.  'w','s','a','d' move forward, backward, left, and right.  'z' and 'x' move up and down.
-Use the mouse to look around the scene.
-Place mouse in center of screen to stop the camera from rotating.
+Press mouse button to use the mouse to look around the scene.

 The steps for running the web client are as follows.